-When fifteen-year-old Marigold becomes pregnant amid the Great Depression, she is rejected by her family and forced to fend for herself.
-And when she loses her baby in the forest, her whole world turns upside down.
-She’s even more distraught upon discovering she has an inexplicable power that makes her both beautiful and terrifying—and something of a local legend.
+When fifteen-year-old Marigold becomes pregnant during the Great Depression, she is rejected by her family and forced to fend for herself.
+She is arrested while trying to steal food and loses her baby in the forest, turning her whole world upside down.
+She’s even more distraught upon discovering she has an inexplicable power to heal, making her a sought-after local legend.

-Meanwhile, migrant workers Vern and Paul discover a violet-eyed baby and take it upon themselves to care for her.
-The men soon pair up with a widow and her two children, and the misfit family finds its way in fits and starts toward taking care of each other.
+Meanwhile, middle-aged migrant workers Vern and Paul discover a violet-eyed baby abandoned in the woods and take it upon themselves to care for her.
+The men continue their search for work and soon pair up with a poverty-stricken widow, plus her two children, and the misfit family begins taking care of each other.

-As survival brings one family together, a young boy finds himself with nary a friend to his name as the dust storms rage across Kansas.
-Fourteen-year-old Coot, a child preacher with a prodigy’s memory, is on the run with thousands of stolen dollars—and the only thing he’s sure of is that Mobile, Alabama, is his destination.
+As survival brings this chosen family together, a young boy finds himself without a friend to his name as the dust storms rage across Kansas.
+Fourteen-year-old Coot, a child preacher, is on the run from his abusive tent-revival pastor father with thousands of stolen dollars—and the only thing he’s sure of is that Mobile, Alabama, is his destination.

-As the years pass and a world war looms, these stories intertwine in surprising ways, reminding us that when the dust clears, we can still see the stars.
+In a sweeping saga with a looming second world war, these stories intertwine in surprising ways, reminding us that when the dust clears, we can still see the stars.

-- Stand-alone historical novel set in the twentieth century
+- Stand-alone Southern historical fiction set during the Great Depression

 - Book length: approximately 98,000 words